jundalisay/spblist/content/en/research/descartes/man/article-31b.md

 - the inequalities of the spirits, which consist of the particular ones mutually encountering each other, and
 - traces of memory

-Wehn the distinctive shape of an object is impressed on a part of the brain more distinctly than any other, the gland accurately inclines to it.
+When the distinctive shape of an object is impressed on a part of the brain more distinctly than any other, the gland accurately inclines to it.
 - The spirits tending towards it then receive the impression.
 - This is why past things sometimes return to thought merely by chance, even if memory is not much excited by any object that strikes the senses.